Who shows up, who should, and whether higher pay attracts virtue or just ambition.

 As former Prime Minister Lee Hsien Loong stated plainly: if you don't pay public officials what they're worth, "people will find ways to camouflage compensation."

 The results are not subtle.
 Singapore is now ranked the 3rd least corrupt country on earth out of 180 nations.
-The average Singaporean produces twice as much economic output as the average Western European — the highest in the world once you adjust for cost of living.
-It achieved this with no oil, no farmland, no strategic location, and a population smaller than Tennessee.
+Its GDP per capita — which was one-third of Western Europe's in 1960 — today is roughly twice Western Europe's average, the highest in the world by purchasing power parity.
+It achieved this with no natural resources, no strategic land mass, and a population of six million people.

 The United States has 330 million people, the world's largest economy, and the world's reserve currency.
 If Singapore could build that result from a standing start, the argument that we cannot afford to try is not a fiscal argument.
 It's an excuse.

 And if Singapore feels too distant a comparison, consider this: Denmark, New Zealand, and Canada all pay their senior government officials competitive private-sector salaries.
-All three are full democracies with free elections, a free press, and real multi-party competition.
-On the global anti-corruption ranking that scores all 180 countries, Denmark sits at #1.
-New Zealand #2.
-Canada #12.
-The United States: #24, and falling.
+All three are full democracies with free elections, free press, and genuine multi-party competition.
+Denmark ranks 1st in the world on Transparency International's corruption index.
+New Zealand ranks 2nd.
+Canada ranks 12th.
+The United States ranks 24th and falling.

 These are not authoritarian city-states.
 They are peer democracies that made a different choice about how to staff their governments — and the results speak for themselves.
 The question is not whether this idea works in a democracy.
 It works in every democracy that has tried it.